Len Ceglarski

+Career

+Playing

+Ceglarski played three seasons of varsity ice hockey at Boston College.
+He helped the team win the National Championship as a sophomore in just the second year it was held.
+After serving as team captain for his senior season, Ceglarski joined the US national team and earned a spot on the roster for the 1952 Winter Olympics.
+Ceglarski served as a depth player for team USA, recording 3 points in 8 games, but did help the team to a silver medal finish.
+After the Olympics, Ceglarski's playing career was largely finished but he did make a brief appearance with the Worcester Warriors in 1954.

-Coaching career
+Coaching

 A native of East Walpole, Massachusetts, Ceglarski taught and coached at Walpole High for four years before beginning his collegiate coaching career.
 He took the reins of the Golden Knights’ program from retiring Clarkson mentor Bill Harrison.
 At Clarkson, he had various responsibilities.
-He was responsible not only for varsity coaching, but for the freshman team, the rink, the equipment, and the laundry, and served as his own secretary and the team's skate sharpener.
+He was responsible not only for varsity coaching, but for the freshman team, the rink, the equipment, and the laundry, and served as his secretary and the team's skate sharpener.

 Clarkson College

-Ceglarski began his coaching career at Clarkson College of Technology in 1958.
-When Ceglarski began his coaching career in the late 1950s, he was the fourth head coach in Clarkson's storied tradition.
+In 1958, Ceglarski began his coaching career at Clarkson College of Technology.
+When Ceglarski started coaching in the late 1950s, he was the fourth head coach in Clarkson's storied tradition.
 It took Ceglarski only four seasons to guide the Knights to their first NCAA championship game.
 In 1962, Clarkson beat Michigan 5–4 to make hockey history by becoming the first Eastern team to defeat a Western squad in the first round of the Final Four since 1954.
 Clarkson fell to Michigan Tech in the 1962 title game, closing out a 22–3–1 campaign.

 During the 1965–66 season, Ceglarski boasted his best Clarkson squad, winning the ECAC Tournament and once again making it to the deciding game in the NCAA tournament.
 The Knights defeated Denver, 4–3, before falling to the Michigan State Spartans in the title game.
 The club had a 24–3 record in 1965–66.
 At the end of the season, he was awarded his first Spencer Penrose Trophy, which goes annually to the national coach of the year.
 He also earned this honor in 1978 and 1985.

 For the third time in less than 10 years, Ceglarski's team advanced to the NCAA Championship when the Knights battled Cornell for the 1970 NCAA championship.
 After skating past Michigan Tech, 4–3, in the semifinals, Clarkson fell just short against the Cornell Big Red, suffering a 6–4 loss in Lake Placid.
 The club finished the season with a 24–8 record.
 He led the Golden Knights to three national championship games, compiling a 254–97–11 record.
-He left Clarkson in 1972 to become hockey coach at his alma mater Boston College.
+He left Clarkson in 1972 to become a hockey coach at his alma mater Boston College.
 The vacancy left by Ceglarski would be filled by Jerry York, who would also go on to coach at his alma mater, Boston College.